Skip to main content

 3. Lifestyle adjustments

-• Structured Routines: Establishing consistent schedules for meals, exercise, work, and relaxation helps reduce distractions and keeps individuals on track.
+• Structured routines: Establishing consistent schedules for meals, exercise, work, and relaxation helps reduce distractions and keeps individuals on track.

-• Mindfulness & Relaxation Techniques: Practices like meditation and deep breathing can improve focus and reduce anxiety, both of which are often linked to ADHD.
+• Mindfulness & relaxation techniques: Practices like meditation and deep breathing can improve focus and reduce anxiety, both of which are often linked to ADHD.

-• Healthy Diet & Exercise: Proper nutrition and regular physical activity can enhance focus, reduce hyperactivity, and improve overall mood.
+• Healthy diet & exercise: Proper nutrition and regular physical activity can enhance focus, reduce hyperactivity, and improve overall mood.

-• Sleep Hygiene: ADHD can often disrupt sleep patterns.
+• Sleep hygiene: ADHD can often disrupt sleep patterns.
 Establishing a bedtime routine, avoiding screens before bed, and creating a relaxing sleep environment can improve sleep quality.

 4. Educational support